detekt/detekt/docs/pages/documentation/style.md

 ### MandatoryBracesIfStatements

-This rule detects multi-line `if` statements which does not include braces.
+This rule detects multi-line `if` statements which do not have braces.
 Adding braces would improve readability and avoid possible errors.

 **Severity**: Style